Shubham99067/genai-tokenizer/README.md

 - **Corpus Learning:** Type or paste large paragraphs to _learn_ vocabulary explicitly.
 - **Dynamic Vocabulary Growth:** Vocabulary updates both when learning corpus and dynamically as you type in the Encoding input.
-- **Persistent Vocabulary:** Vocabulary is stored centrally in React Context and persisted to `localStorage` for session consistency.
+- **Persistent Vocabulary:** Vocabulary is stored centrally in React Context and persisted to a Github Gist for accessibility of vocabulary across devices.
 - **Encoding:** Instantly see tokens and their assigned IDs for any text input.
 - **Decoding:** Decode by entering comma-separated token IDs, showing the original text.
 - **Token Visualization:** View tokens with color-coded types (words, punctuation, whitespace, etc.).